molvera3/CEPprogrammingguide/README.md

 **WHO AM I?**

-I'm a one man army who founded a software company and community called Composite Nation , which is my main life playground and hobby and I develop
+I'm a one man army who founded a software company and a creative artists community called [Composite Nation](http://compositenation.com), which is my main life playground and hobby.
+I had to learn to be a developer to build my project the way I visioned.
+I'm still working on it 24/7 and nothing excites me more than learning how I can expand this even more.
 ```
 var doc = document;
 ```